jolivain/trusted-firmware-a/docs/components/cot-binding.rst

         - hash
                 Usage: Required for all images which are validated using hash method.
-This property is used to refer extension node present in parent certificate and it is required property for all images.
+This property is used to refer hash node present in parent certificate and it is required property for all images.